Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Why is my car using oil but I can’t see any leaks?

-If there’s no external leak, the engine is most likely burning oil internally — worn valve stem seals (blue smoke on cold start), worn piston rings (blue smoke under acceleration), or a failing PCV valve drawing oil vapour into the intake.
+If there’s no external leak, the engine is most likely burning oil internally — worn valve stem seals (blue smoke on cold start), worn piston rings (blue smoke under acceleration), or a failing PCV valve drawing oil vapor into the intake.
 A compression test is the next step.

 How much oil loss between services is normal?